 According to Forbes, 90% of customers use video clips to help them make buying decisions, and 64% say a video makes them more likely to buy.
-And, creating a video is much easier thanks to software programs like Adobe Spark, Animoto, and Lightroom.
+And, creating a video is much easier thanks to software programs like Adobe Express, Animoto, and Lightroom.

 You can make videos on any number of subject, but here are a few ideas about how to use videos for marketing:

 - Create a VLOG (video blog) on how to take a particular kind of photograph, something your ideal client would like.